sugarjig/roguelike/README.md

 # A Simple Roguelike Dungeon Generator

 This is a VERY simple Roguelike dungeon generator.
-Right now it generates a specified number of rooms.
-The generator will create an entrance and exit, and there will be no unreachable rooms.
+It generates a specified number of rooms and creates an entrance and exit, and there will be no unreachable rooms.

 ## The Dungeon